kbarszczak/DB_load_balancer/README.md

 cd ..
 ```
 Til now the specified database server are created and run as docker containers
-3. The next step is to set up the configuration files for used framework.
-In case of default framework (Hibernate) go to Application/src/main/resources/hibernate directory and create the a configuration files for each database independenly.
-The example of such file is the following:
+3. The next step is to set up the configuration files for the used framework.
+In the case of the default framework (Hibernate) go to Application/src/main/resources/hibernate directory and create configuration files for each database independently.
+An example of such a file is the following:
 ```
 <hibernate-configuration>
     <session-factory>